unkvolism/Misery/README.md

 ## Misery Loader to bypass modern EDR solutions 🖥️ 🛠️
 ![miserybanner](https://i.imgur.com/yCk788y.jpeg)

+-> Misery is a code injector with some features

+   -> 🪝 Unhook NTDLL from suspended process
+   -> 💉 Early Bird Injection
+   -> 📦 Sandbox bypass(Api Hammering) ⚒️
+   -> 🚫 Anti Analysis Functions
+   -> 😈 Compile Time API Hashing with HashStringJenkins algorithm

 ### 📁 Generate the payload with the c2 of your choice(*.bin)
 ### 🥷 If you want debug output, uncomment all printf lines